davidedg/polygon-node-notes/README.md

 # polygon-node-notes
-Notes on building a Polygon node on Debian
+Notes on building a MAINNET Polygon node on Debian

 If you wish to send your appreciation for this work, you can send me any token on any network:
 0xDd288FA0D04468bEeA02F9996bc16D1Fe599D827